 Scrambling to keep the public up to date while overseeing these details can be a logistical whirlwind.
-That's why it's important to have a recall strategy plan already in place.
-When company departments, distribution partners and consumers are educated in the proper order, it's easier for brands to manage the recall without extra public scrutiny.
+That's why it's important to have a recall plan already in place.
+When company departments, distribution partners and consumers are educated in the proper order, it's easier for brands to ride the wave of a recall and avoid any extra public scrutiny.